Geometric and algebraic techniques for differential equations

 Professor Geoff Prince

-Adjunct Professor, College of Science, Health and Engineering
+Emeritus Professor, College of Science, Health and Engineering

 Differential equations describe a wealth of phenomena in physics, environmental mechanics, biology and finance, wherever measurable quantities are continuously variable in space or time.
 Solutions of the equations are capable of predicting a wide range of behaviours, including periodicity, chaos, coherence, extinction, blow-up and bifurcation.

 This group has worked on geometric and algebraic methods for solving and analysing ordinary and partial differential equations, as well as applications to mathematical physics and hydrology.